Avenire/ninja-maxxphelper/README.md

 systemNotificationDurationInMillis=2000
 ; ...
 Color of XPNPCLocator tracker if NPC is not hostile towards player (like Khorinis citizen). locatorNonHostileNPCColor=#FFFFFF
+; ...
+Semicolon separated list of NPC instance names for Thief Scanner to ignore.
+Intended to be used for NPCs that can never be talked to. pickpocketBlacklist=
 ```
 ### Dead on arrival defaults
 Following is the default for Gothic 2 NotR.
 See "tools/g2notr_print_doa_npcs.py" for more details how it was extracted.
 For Gothic 1 its empty as there're no cases where a seemingly normal NPC gets killed off-screen by game's scripts pretty much the first time player arrives in new location. **Note:** list **must end with newline** or it won't be parsed correctly and game may crash during loading.